kellytso04/hook-line-sinker/README.md

 # Quote Dropper
-A quick exercise in which students can practice refactoring to use the `useState` and `useEffect` React hooks
+A quick exercise where students refactor a simple React app to use the `useState` and `useEffect` React hooks.

 ## Instructions
 Start Webpack using the `npm run build` command and the live server with the `npm run start`.